binjr/binjr/README.md

   * Browser-like, forward & backward navigation of zoom history.
   * Advanced time-range selection widget.
   * The tabs holding the chart views can be detached into separate windows.
-  * Charts from different tabs/windows can be synchronized to a common time line.
+  * Charts from different tabs/windows can be synchronized to a common timeline.

 ####  Fast, responsive & aesthetically pleasing visuals
   * Built on top of [JavaFX](https://openjfx.io/) for a modern look and cross-platform, hardware accelerated graphics.